agkaminski/FellaPC/README.md

 ## Case

-Case provided as STL files and are designed for the FDM 3D priting.
-Case is too big to be printed in one piece on most of 3D printers, so cutting the model and glueing after print is needed.
+Case is provided as STL files that are designed for the FDM 3D priting.
+Case is too big to be printed in one piece on most 3D printers, so cutting the model during slicing and glueing back together after printing might be needed.
+Threaded inserts have to be embedded in the case.

 Hardware needed:

-Threaded inserts has to be embedded in the case:

 - Threaded inserts 12 pieces M3 4x5 mm,
 - Bolts 8 pieces of M3x6 and 4 pieces of M3x8.